Devgrammer/CP_practice/README.md

 - Try CP programming in C++ and find easy solution to it.
 - The solution file should have the question in the comment line.
 - You can upload txt file or cpp file
-- Leats learn and Open source together
+- Let's learn and Open source together

 Happy coding!